chambln/pandoc-rss/README.md

   - [ ] With no input-file, read file names line-by-line from stdin
   - [ ] Instead of using a CDATA block, encode special characters in the body text as HTML entities.

+    I think this is not possible using the current template because Pandoc simply replaces `$body$` with the rendered HTML; I’m not sure how we could intercept that process to escape all `[&<>]` characters as required.
   - [ ] Finish writing the man page
   - [ ] Print warnings about relative links in the description element (this is non-trivial).
 Or better, use the channel link as a base for relative links.
 Perhaps only do this with an explicit option, otherwise this could lead to confusion and spurious links.
+  - [ ] Support for input files in a directory tree.